 Attendance during the Year 2 Clinical Rotations is mandatory.
 PA Learners are expected to participate in their clinical rotations according to the expectations set out by the local preceptor who is responsible for the rotation.
-The day to day schedule for students on clinical placements is designated by the primary preceptor throughout the assigned clinical placement which may include weekends, evenings, nights and/or being on-call.
+The day-to-day schedule for students on clinical placements is designated by the primary preceptor throughout the assigned clinical placement which may include weekends, evenings, nights and/or being on-call.
 Students are expected to participate in clinical activities for 4.5 days a week (or 9 "half-days"), not including on-call activities or academic half days.
+The minimum required days for a 4-week placement is 16 and for a 6-week placement is 24 and this is listed only when students are unwell and cannot attend clinical duties.

-In conjunction and concurrent with the clinical year, academic courses will be delivered via both online modules and face to face attendance.
-The Residential Blocks are spread throughout the year, at the Academic Centre (UofT), allowing for simulations and group collaborative learning opportunities.
+In conjunction and concurrent with the clinical year, academic courses will be delivered via both online modules and face-to-face attendance.
+The Campus Blocks are spread throughout the year, at the Academic Centre (St. George Campus, UofT), allowing for simulations and group collaborative learning opportunities.